OpenRailAssociation/osrd/CONTRIBUTING.md

 [Click here](https://osrd.fr/en/about/governance/) to learn more about the project's governance.

-## Translate the application

-You can join the OSRD team on [transifex](https://explore.transifex.com/osrd/osrd/) to help translating the application.

 ## Contribute code

 To comply with the [DCO](http://developercertificate.org/), all commits must